AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/adding-dynamic-media-assets-to-pages.md

 Use the **[!UICONTROL Video 360 Media]** component to render equirectangular video on your web page for an immersive viewing experience of a room, property, location, landscape, or medical procedure.

-During playback on a flat display the user has control of the viewing angle; playback on mobile devices usually leverage their built-in gyroscopic controls.
+During playback on a flat display the user has control of the viewing angle; playback on mobile devices usually leverages their built-in gyroscopic controls.

 The viewer includes native support for the delivery of 360 video assets.
 By default, no additional configuration is necessary for viewing or playback.
 You deliver 360 Video using standard video extensions such as .mp4, .mkv, and .mov.
 The most common codec is H.264.